chuynh18/snake/README.md

 ![unoptimized animations](assets/img/unoptimized.png)

-Note that these page redraws were in addition to other required page redraws.
+Note that these page redraws were in addition to other required page redraws, **and that the total time taken by the function calls above is approximately 10 milliseconds**.

 Here's a sample of 5 seconds of the unoptimized version of snake running: